focal-lab/cv4e-website/content/schedule/index.md

 ## Overview

-The workshop will consist of the following components:
+The workshop be held on Septemeber 30th, 2024 and will consist of the following components:

 - Invited talks
 - A panel discussion